open-telemetry/opentelemetry-java-instrumentation/README.md

 System property | Environment variable | Purpose
 --- | --- | ---
 ota.exporter | OTA_EXPORTER | The name of the exporter.
-Currently only supports 'jaeger' for Jager over gRPC ota.jaeger.host | OTA_JAEGER_HOST | The Jaeger host to connect to.
+Currently only supports 'jaeger' for Jager over gRPC ota.service | OTA_SERVICE | The service name of this JVM instance.
+This is used as a label in Jaeger to distinguish between JVM instances in a multi-service environment. ota.jaeger.host | OTA_JAEGER_HOST | The Jaeger host to connect to.
 Currently only gRPC is supported. ota.jaeger.port | OTA_JAEGER_PORT | The port to connect to on the Jaeger host.
-Currently only gRPC is supported ota.jaeger.service | OTA_JAEGER_SERVICE | The service name of this JVM instance.
-This is used as a label in Jaeger to distinguish between JVM instances in a multi-service environment.
+Currently only gRPC is supported

 These parameter names are very likely to change over time, so please check back here when trying out a new version!

+Please report any bugs or unexpected behavior you may find.